 The United States tax code is complex.
-It’s chocked full of details, including information about what is and isn’t taxable.
+It’s chocked full of details, including information about what is and isn’t taxable, many of the taxable items may surprise you.
 The tax code is shockingly long and incredibly challenging to decipher, particularly for anyone who isn’t trained in accounting or finance as it relates to taxes.

 As a result, most people don’t know everything about taxes, including, at times, issues that pertain to their own situation.
 That can lead to some startling realizations when tax-filing season arrives or potential penalties for not reporting a taxable item correctly.
 If you want to increase your odds of reporting everything accurately, here are seven taxable items that may surprise you.

 1. Large Cash Gifts

 If you receive a monetary gift from a family member, it might be taxable as income.
 Usually, gifts in excess of $15,000 can’t be given tax-free during a calendar year.
 This includes a single cash gift over $15,000 or when more than $15,000 is provided as a series of monetary gifts during a tax year.

 There are a few ways around the maximum.
 For example, if parents want to give their child $30,000 without having to worry about the tax implications, it is possible.
 If the mother gives $15,000 and the father gives another $15,000, then the gift tax typically won’t kick in.

 Additionally, there are some other exceptions.
 Spouses can transfer any amount of money between themselves without any new tax implications.
 Also, payments to educational or medical institutions aren’t generally taxable.

 It might seem like bartering would allow you to get around taxes.
 After all, no money exchanges hands.